(Frequently Asked Questions)

 Not for our initial launch.
 You can play the Generals part of the game from browsers, by pressing ‘no’ when asked to install the plugin, this is not supported though.
 We may look into making Heroes & Generals available for other operating systems (and the servers are already running on Linux), but no promises.

 We have developed our own engine.
 We call it…(drum-roll)….
 Retox!

 We are working on building a voice chat for a later release.
 It is not something we can provide a time estimate on for now.
 Regarding chat-commands, it is not something we have planned for now.

-Currently we have action game servers placed in Netherlands (Amsterdam), Czech Republic, Russia (Moscow), Japan (Tokyo), Australia (Sydney), and the United States (Texas, Colorado and Illinois).
+Currently we have action game servers placed in Netherlands (Rotterdam), Russia (Moscow), Japan (Tokyo), Australia (Sydney), Brazil (Sao Paulo) and the United States (Texas, California, Virginia).
 The strategy servers are not depending on low ping and are placed in the Netherlands (Rotterdam).

 As explained in the question regarding the Campaign, the Generals will decide where there will be action games on the campaign map.
 When a battle is about to commence, the first player to join that battle, will be the deciding factor on which physical server that will be used, by defaulting the server closest to that player.